Qiskit/qiskit-aer/CONTRIBUTING.md

 This will reduce the amount of compilation time when, for example, the architecture auto detection fails and the build system compiles all common architectures.

-Few notes on GPU builds:
+Few notes on CUDA® GPU builds:
 1. Building takes considerable more time than non-GPU build, so be patient :)
 2. CUDA® >= 11.2 imposes the restriction of building with g++ version not newer than 8
 3. We don't need NVIDIA® drivers for building, but we need them for running simulations